Travis Wood: 2010

 In his third career start, versus the Philadelphia Phillies at Citizens Bank Park on July 10, 2010, Wood flirted with a perfect game, pitching eight flawless innings before surrendering a double to Phillies catcher Carlos Ruiz in the bottom of the ninth inning.
 Regardless, Wood actually could not have finished the perfect game in the ninth inning, because Phillies ace Roy Halladay, who himself had thrown a perfect game earlier in the 2010 season, also was pitching a shutout through nine innings.
 Wood exited after nine innings of one-hit ball, and the Reds would later lose the game 1–0 in 11 innings, with Ruiz scoring the winning run.
-Wood hit his first career home run on September 4, 2010 off St. Louis Cardinals' Adam Wainwright.
-Wood finished the 2010 season 5-4 with a 3.51 ERA in 17 starts.
+Wood hit his first career home run on September 4, 2010, off St. Louis Cardinals' Adam Wainwright.
+Wood finished the 2010 season 5–4 with a 3.51 ERA in 17 starts.

 2011

-Wood went 6-6 with a 4.84 ERA in 22 games (18 starts) during the 2011 season.
+Wood went 6–6 with a 4.84 ERA in 22 games (18 starts) during the 2011 season.

 Chicago Cubs

 On December 21, 2011, Wood was traded to the Chicago Cubs, along with outfielder Dave Sappelt and a minor league second baseman Ronald Torreyes in exchange for left-handed reliever Sean Marshall.
 Wood was called up to the major league club in early May 2012 after Chris Volstad was demoted to Iowa because of his 0–6 start.
-Wood went 6-13 with a 4.27 ERA in his first year as a Cub.
+Wood went 6–13 with a 4.27 ERA in his first year as a Cub.

 On May 19, 2013, Wood became the first Cub since Mordecai Brown to start a season with 9 straight quality starts.
-On May 30, 2013, Wood hit his first career grand slam off of Jake Peavy in an 8-3 victory over the Chicago White Sox.
+On May 30, 2013, Wood hit his first career grand slam off of Jake Peavy in an 8–3 victory over the Chicago White Sox.
 On July 6, 2013, Wood was named to his first All-Star selection.

 In 2014, Wood hit his 9th career homerun off of St. Louis Cardinals pitcher Adam Wainwright.
 Wood struggled in 2014, with a 5.03 ERA in 31 starts.
 After struggling in the rotation to start the 2015 season, Wood was moved to the bullpen.
 Wood fared much better as a reliever, posting a 2.95 ERA and 4 saves in relief.
 Overall, he finished the season with a 3.84 ERA in 54 games (9 starts).
-Working out of the bullpen in 2016, Wood posted a 4-0 record with a 2.95 ERA in 77 appearances.
+Working out of the bullpen in 2016, Wood posted a 4–0 record with a 2.95 ERA in 77 appearances.
 In Game 2 of the NLDS, Wood hit a home run off of Giants' reliever George Kontos.
 He became the second relief pitcher to homer in a postseason game, after Rosy Ryan in Game 3 of the 1924 World Series.
 Wood won a World Series ring with the Cubs.
+He became a free agent following the 2016 season.